renato-albuquerque/floripa_weather_forecast-api/README.md

 # Floripa Weather Forecast | OpenWeather API

-Project: Development of a weather forecast app for the City of Florianópolis, Brazil.
+Project: Development of a weather forecast app for the City of Florianópolis, Brazil. <br>
 "Mobile First" project developed with HTML, CSS and JavaScript.
 Responsive page for screen sizes: 320px, 375px, 425px.

 Back-End challenge: